 The Q-switch is the most common type of laser used in tattoo removal.
 It produces pulses of light boasting an extremely high peak power.
 Several types of Q-switch lasers exist, and each one targets a different color spectrum at different wavelengths.
 Because Q-switch lasers are so precise and intense, tattoo pigments fragment instantly, resulting in minimal damage to the surrounding tissue.

-Laser Tattoo Removal Is a Piece of Cake
+Laser Tattoo Removal Experience

 Laser tattoo removal sounds intimidating, but it’s really no big deal.